14 Nov What is organic?

 There’s one sure way to make sure your organic gardening products meet the highest national standards: Look for the Kellogg or G&B name.
-All soils and fertilizers in both our Kellogg Garden Organics and G&B Organics brands are verified by the Organic Materials Review Institution (OMRI), the leading non-profit, internationally recognized third-party accreditor of the USDA’s National Organic Program.
+All soils and fertilizers in both our Kellogg Garden Organics and G&B Organics brands are verified by the Organic Materials Review Institute (OMRI), the leading non-profit, internationally recognized third party accredited by the USDA’s National Organic Program (NOP).

 Our OMRI certification means that our gardening product ingredients, production process and facility are verified as compliant with the USDA’s National Organic Program’s rigorous standards.
 Which also means you can trust the health of your garden and your family to our proven organic soils, fertilizers, planting mixes and mulch.

 Ready to get growing?